 Some people may wish to discuss their emotions with a mental health professional, such as a therapist.

-It is important to discuss the cause of a false-positive result with the doctor.
+It is important to discuss the cause of a false-positive result with a healthcare professional.

 Some false positives stem from technical mix-ups, incorrect labeling, or a person misreading the result.

 There can also be medical mechanisms behind false positives.

 For example, a false-positive reading may indicate that a person has an autoimmune disorder or another underlying medical condition.
 In this case, it may be a good idea to investigate further.